-Our Applied Ecology Unit, as well as CWC Project Africa, is working with communities to increase land under conservation management.
+Our Applied Ecology Unit, as well as CWC Africa Project, are working with communities to increase land under conservation management.
 The Project Rhino programme supports species conservation and we’ve also helped create the worlds only indigenous Butterfly Route.

 The Applied Ecology Unit (AEU)

 WHAT CAN YOU DO?

 Remove alien invasive plants from your garden and community.
 Go organic and plant indigenous plants to encourage local bees, butterflies and other fauna.
 Encourage eco-tourism and environmental activities like hiking and birding.
 Avoid using chemical fertilisers, detergents and micro-beads.
 Buy less, pick up litter and say no to plastic.